Wahab3917/Learn-It/README.md

 # LearnIt

-### Landing Page of a Courses Website, designed with Figma and developed with Html, Scss, and JavaScript.
+Landing Page of a Courses Website, designed with Figma and developed with Html, Scss, and JavaScript. <br>
 https://learnit-landingpage.netlify.app/  <br><br><br>